-This bill amends existing law to enhance the rights of crime victims by allowing them to request a free initial police report and, upon the conclusion of an investigation or case, a free copy of the complete case file.
+This bill amends existing law to enhance the rights of crime victims by allowing them to request a free initial police report and, upon the conclusion of the investigation or case, a free copy of the complete case file.
 Specifically, it modifies RSA 21-M:8-k, II(i) by removing the previous language regarding the right to be informed and replacing it with a requirement for law enforcement agencies to promptly inform victims about available resources, financial assistance, social services, and their right to request copies of law enforcement reports and other related documents.
-The bill also stipulates that the release of any documents associated with the investigation is at the discretion of the law enforcement agency based on the case's status.
+The bill emphasizes that the release of these documents will be at the discretion of the law enforcement agency, depending on the status of the case.

 As Amended by the House: 21-M:8-k